decheng-zhang/json-builder/README.md

 ### Notes

-* For development & debugging change the data-main for the require script tag in `index.html` to point at `assets/js/main.js`.
-(Look just before the closing `<body>` tag!)
+* For development & debugging using the `index-dev.html`

-* Once done, change it back to  build for production using the `build.js` script in the `assets/js/lib` folder and [r.js](https://github.com/jrburke/r.js/).
-Then revert to `assets/js/main-built.js`
+* Once done, change it back to  build for production using the [r.js](https://github.com/jrburke/r.js/).

 * The full command is `r.js -o assets/js/lib/build.js` which should be run from the base directory.

+* Then the program is deployed at `index.html`

-### Adding new form elements
+### Adding new schema attribute

-* In the [js/data/ folder](https://github.com/minikomi/Bootstrap-Form-Builder/tree/gh-pages/assets/js/data/) are yaml files, each of which corresponds to a tab in the form builder.
+* In the js/data/ folder there is n2attributes.yaml files, each of which corresponds to a schema attribute in the schema builder.
 * If you just want to add a new element you need to:
   - describe it in one of these files
   - parse the yaml to json using parse.rb in the same folder
-  - create a corresponding template in the [templates/snippet directory](https://github.com/minikomi/Bootstrap-Form-Builder/tree/gh-pages/assets/js/templates/snippet)
+  - create a corresponding template in the [templates/snippet directory]
-  - add the template to [snippet-templates.js](https://github.com/minikomi/Bootstrap-Form-Builder/blob/gh-pages/assets/js/templates/snippet/snippet-templates.js)
+  - add the template to [snippet-templates.js]
-* If you want to add a new tab, you'll also need to adjust the [app.js file](https://github.com/minikomi/Bootstrap-Form-Builder/blob/gh-pages/assets/js/app.js) to make sure the tab is loaded.
+* If you want to add a new tab, you'll also need to adjust the [app.js file] to make sure the tab is loaded.

-Don't forget to switch to main.js rather than main-built.js, or the changes you make before compiling with require.js won't show up!